Homological stability for topological chiral homology of completions: Highly connected bounded charge complexes

-\begin{definition}[Arc complex] Let $\mathcal A_\circ(\Sigma,\Delta)$ be the simplicial complex with $p$-simplices collections of $p+1$ disjoint non-trivial isotopy classes of arcs in $\Sigma$ starting and ending at possibly but not necessarily different elements of $\Delta$. \end{definition}
+\begin{definition} The \emph{arc complex} $\mathcal A_\circ(\Sigma,V)$ is the simplicial complex with $p$-simplices collections of $p+1$ disjoint non-trivial isotopy classes of arcs in $\Sigma$ starting and ending at possibly but not necessarily different elements of $V$. \end{definition}

 The following is a well-known theorem, see e.g. \cite{hatcherarc} or the exposition in \cite{wahlmcg}: